 People seem to enjoy naming foods after the devil.
-There’s devil’s food cake, devilled eggs, devilled ham, chicken fra diavolo (Italian for “brother devil”) … But would you eat something called devil’s tongue?
+There’s devil’s food cake, deviled eggs, devilled ham, pasta fra diavolo (Italian for “brother devil”) … But would you eat something called devil’s tongue?

 This demonic moniker (“demoniker?”) can actually refer to either of two rarely eaten vegetables: Dominican red savina peppers, which, as their nickname implies, are hot as, erm, heck, and konjac, an Asian herb most popular in Japan.

 Konjac, pronounced like “Cognac,” is known by any of several names, including konnyaku, voodoo lily, snake palm, elephant yam, and of course, devil’s tongue.
 It takes its sinister nickname from the dark reddish-purple spadix that juts from the center of the plant, much like a pointy, lurid tongue.

 In Asia, the corm, or bulb, of the plant, is a popular ingredient in many dishes.
 While the inside resembles a potato, the exterior looks more like a dragon’s claw.
 It is traditionally pulverized into a flour that can be made a kind of patty popularly known as yam cakes.
 Konnyaku cakes come in blocks, similar to tofu, and are eaten in much the same way.
 They don’t have much flavor of their own, rather taking on the flavor of any sauces used on them, but are enjoyed for their firm, spring texture.
 These patties can be filleted and eaten as sashimi, formed into gelatinous balls, or pressed into noodles, called shirataki.